Ozora Festival: History and growth

 The festival has been held on an estate in Ozora near the small village of Dádpuszta every year since 2004 except in 2020 and 2021, when cancelled due to the Covid-19 pandemic.

 The first modern music festival held in Ozora was called Solipse and took place during the Solar eclipse of August 11, 1999.
-Solipse had a sequel in Zambia 2001, but in Ozora' did not get a sequel until the first Ozora Festival was held in 2004.
+Solipse had a sequel in Zambia 2001, but in Ozora did not get a sequel until the first Ozora Festival was held in 2004.

 The Ozora is, with Solar Festival, one of the two sizeable transformational festivals in Hungary.
-One of the largest psychedelic trance festivals in Europe, Ozora is similar to the Boom Festival in Portugal, Burning Man in United States, and Fusion Festival in Germany, one of the Most Famous Festivals in the World, who also reach more than 40,000 visitors every year.
+One of the largest psychedelic trance festivals in Europe, Ozora is similar to the Boom Festival in Portugal, Burning Man in United States, and Fusion Festival in Germany, who also reach more than 40,000 visitors every year.

 Attendees can listen to a variety of live music spread across the festival grounds and can also partake in activities like yoga sessions, art workshops, lectures, circus/theatre performances, and much more.
-Every year, the festival organizers continue to improve the experience for visitors, such as adding new camp sites, showers/bathrooms, and adding additional stages.

 Due to its success, several one-day spin-offs from the Ozora Festival have been held in several other countries such as Tokyo, Japan, Paris, France, Mexico and São Paulo, Brazil.